BartlettJE/statsresdesign/docs/09-BayesHypo.md

 # Introduction to Bayesian Hypothesis Testing

+In this chapter, we will be exploring how you can perform hypothesis testing under a Bayesian framework.
+After working through some interactive apps to understand the logic behind Bayesian statistics and Bayes factors, we will calculate Bayes factors for two independent samples and two dependent samples using real data.
+The application of Bayes factors still mostly relies on testing against a point null hypothesis, so we will end on an alternative known as a Region of Practical Equivalence (ROPE).
+Here, we try to reject parameter values inside boundaries for your smallest effect size of interest.

 ## Learning objectives

-blah blah blah.
+1. Understand the logic behind [Bayesian inference](#bayes-logic) using the sweet example and Shiny app.

+2. Use the online visualisation to explore what impacts [Bayes factors](#Bayes-factors).

+3. Calculate Bayes factors for [two independent samples](#Bayes-independent-samples).

+4. Calculate Bayes factors for [two dependent samples](#Bayes-dependent-samples).

+5. Define a [Region of Practical Equivalence (ROPE)](#ROPE) as an alternative to null hypothesis testing.

-To follow along to this chapter and try the code yourself, please download the data files we will be using in [this zip file](create and link).
-Save the code in a folder called <code class='path'>data</code> and you will be able to use the same code.
+To follow along to this chapter and try the code yourself, please download the data files we will be using in [this zip file](data/09_data.zip).

 ## The Logic Behind Bayesian Inference {#bayes-logic}